culturesofknowledge/emplaces/design/display.md

 **Source:** Generated

-This should be a short form permanent URI based on the custom domain for EM Places (e.g. emplaces.info).
-It should be accompanied by a button allowing the URI to be copied to the clipboard on mouseclick.
+This should be a short form permanent URI based on the custom domain for EM Places (emplaces.info).
+It should allow the URI to be copied to the clipboard on mouseclick and reveal what will be copied on mouseover.

 ## Name Attestations